python4mpia/python4mpia/plotting/matplotlib.rst

       :scale: 70

    Make a plot that looks similar to the one above.
-You should be able to do this just by using keyword arguments to adjust the plotting properties.
+You should be able to do this just by using the format string and keyword arguments to adjust the line and marker properties.

 .. raw:: html